MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/NegativeKeywordListSelector.md

 # NegativeKeywordListSelector

-Contains the methods for filtering and ordering the negative keywords lists.
+Contains the methods for filtering and ordering negative keywords lists.
 For information about selectors, see [Selectors](../concepts/selectors.md).

 Example usage:
 ```javascript